 Getsu Fūma Den (literally “Legend of Getsu Fūma”) is a very interesting 1987 game by Konami for the Nintendo Famicom.
 As a side-scrolling action-adventure game with some first-person 3D elements, Getsu Fūma Den shares a lot of the same very ambitious design goals as two other Konami releases for the console that same year: Castlevania II: Simon’s Quest and The Goonies II.
-Each of these three games are flawed, but still quite enjoyable attempts to take the action-platforming gameplay common in Famicom titles up to that time as a basis and then work in elements from the RPG and adventure game genres in the form of permanent character progression and large open worlds filled with mazes, puzzles, and inventory items to gather.
+Each of these three games are flawed, but still enjoyable attempts to take the action-platforming gameplay common in Famicom titles up to that time as a basis and then work in elements from the RPG and adventure game genres.
 Unlike Castlevania II and Goonies II, however, Getsu Fūma Den never saw release outside of Japan, probably due to its heavy use of imagery and cultural references that would have been lost on a Western audience.

 I played Getsu Fūma Den using the original Famicom cartridge and a pin adaptor that I ripped out of a copy of Gyromite, so there was a bit of a language barrier to deal with.
 There is a fan translated version of the game ROM available online if you prefer to play that way, but thankfully there’s no need.
 All you really need to complete the game is an understanding of your overall goal and a good breakdown of what the various items in the game do.
 Thorough exploration will take care of the rest.